This post contains affiliate links.

 As we have already discussed the most important factor when it comes to deciding which type of grip you should use is size.

-And its’ a straight forward process to determine which size of grip will probably fit your swing best.
+And it is a straight forward process to determine which size of grip will probably fit your swing best.
 The easiest way is to look at what size of glove you wear.

 By comparison, if you wear a men’s medium or women’s large golf glove chances are standard grip sizes will be the best choice.